-Scotland’s historic capital – home of Harry Potter and the annual Edinburgh Festival – is a medley of ancient city streets, modern thoroughfares, green spaces, and rolling hills, the largest of which is an extinct volcano.
+Come to Edinburgh and you’ll find a medley of medieval city streets, green spaces, and rolling hills, the largest of which is an extinct volcano.

 As a place where the ancient meets the modern, it’s fitting that the Scottish capital is a city of two halves: the Old and New Towns.
-For a taste of Edinburgh’s medieval past explore the Old Town, discovering winding streets, crooked alleyways, and soot-stained buildings.
+For a taste of Edinburgh’s medieval past, explore the Old Town, discovering winding streets, crooked alleyways, and soot-stained buildings.

 Head north to the New Town and discover elegant Georgian townhouses lining leafy streets.
 Here, and in the waterside neighbourhood of Leith, you can enjoy some of the finest food, shopping and art galleries the city has to offer.

-2. Outdoor Adventuring – Loch Lomond
+2. Loch Lomond

 Loch Lomond is the ideal destination for day trips from Glasgow or Edinburgh.

-You can also get to Loch Lomond by train, travelling direct to Balloch, Arrochar & Tarbet, or Ardlui from Glasgow (the journey takes 45-90 minutes).
+You can also get to Loch Lomond by train, travelling direct from Glasgow to Balloch, Arrochar & Tarbet, or Ardlui (the journey takes 45-90 minutes).

-3. A Legendary Loch – Loch Ness
+3. Loch Ness

 Lastly, Loch Ness is a fantastic place to enjoy a ferry cruise, with multiple daily departures leaving from the main loch-side settlements.
-Just remember to be quick with that camera if you see anything in the water…
+Just remember to be quick with that camera if you see anything in the water!

 The best way to get to Loch Ness is to travel from Inverness.
-From here you can drive to the northern tip of the Loch in just 15-20 minutes, or to Fort Augustus in 1 hour.
+From here you can drive to the northern tip of the loch in just 15-20 minutes, or to Fort Augustus in 1 hour.
 Buses also serve the region – you can get from Inverness to Drumnadrochit in just 30 minutes.